sf-wdi-19-20/modules/w11_d1_1_node_express_mongo_review/README.md

   $ ls    # check that your dir has README.md and server.js
   $ npm init   # initialize a node project in this directory. fill in the answers to each question
   $ ls   # note that your dir now has package.json in it
-  $ cat package.json  #  take a look at the config data npm install put into package.json
+  $ cat package.json  #  take a look at the config data that `npm install` put into package.json
   ```

 Let's install express and a few other node modules we know we'll need.